-Diamonds might be forever but pearls can last a lifetime with proper care.
-Our complete guide will describe helpful tips and techniques that will help keep your pearls in pristine condition.
-With a little care and knowledge, maintaining your pearls will ensure your pearls look their best for years to come.
-Our guidelines reveal the best methods to store, handle and clean your pearls in order for their beauty to shine forever.
-Find out how to care for your pearls and properly handle pearl jewelry for a luster to shine bright throughout the years.
+Our guidelines reveal the best methods to store, handle, and clean your pearls in order for their beauty to shine forever.
+Find out how to care for your pearls and properly tend to pearl jewelry for a luster to shine bright throughout the years.

 Do pearls lose their luster or become dull?
-It’s possible that pearls can lose their shimmer and shine over time, but you can prevent it from happening by learning how to clean your pearl strands, bracelets, rings and earrings.
+It’s possible that pearls can lose their shimmer and shine over time, but you can prevent it from happening by learning how to clean your cultured pearl necklaces, bracelets, rings and earrings.

-1. Last On First Off – This is the golden rule of pearls care.
-Always put your pearls on as the last thing you do, after getting dressed, applying perfume, make-up, lotions, and hairspray or hair products.
+1. Last on, first off - This is the golden rule of pearls care.
+Always put your pearls on last, after getting dressed, applying perfume, make-up, lotions, and hairspray or hair products.
 Also, always remove your pearls first before getting undressed.

 2. Before putting your pearls away, wipe them with a soft chamois cloth to remove oils and perspiration.

-4. You should avoid wearing pearls with clothes made of rough fabrics or threads that can become entwined with the string.
+4. Avoid wearing pearls with clothes made of rough fabrics or threads that can become entwined with the string.
 They may cause scratches and create difficulty removing fabric fibers enmeshed with your pearl necklace.

-5. Do not wear your pearls in the pool, bath, sauna or shower.
-Pearl jewelry should never be submerged in water. keep in mind, pearls mounted on rings or earrings are normally glued to a post.
-Even though water won't destroy the pearls, it will dissolve the glue ultimately causing risk of loss.
+5. Do not wear your pearls in the pool, bath, sauna, or shower.
+Pearl jewelry should never be submerged in water.
+Keep in mind that pearls mounted on rings or earrings are normally glued to a post.
+Even though water won't destroy the pearls, it will dissolve the glue, ultimately causing risk of loss.

-6. You should remove your pearls to do sports or exercise to avoid exposing your pearls to perspiration or risking the chance they will break.
+6. You should remove your pearls before engaging in sports or exercise to avoid exposing your pearls to perspiration or risking the chance they will break.

 7. You should remove your pearls before going to bed.
 Do not sleep in your pearls.
 The string can become weakened and strained increasing the risk of breaking.